Shepherd-ITSec/agent-bughunt/README.md

-# Agend Bughunt Workshop Kit
+# Hunting vulnerabilities with simple LLM agents - Workshop Kit

-This repository bundles everything needed for the Agend bughunting workshop: repeatable playgrounds, curated write-ups, and Model Context Protocol (MCP) helpers that let Cursor (or any MCP-aware IDE) drive security tooling hands-free.
+This repository bundles everything needed for the hunting vulnerabilities with simple LLM agents
+workshop: repeatable playgrounds, and Model Context Protocol (MCP) helpers that let Cursor (or any MCP-aware IDE) drive security tooling hands-free.
 Bring it to a live session, have participants clone it, and they will land in a ready-to-explore environment that alternates between CTF-style labs, WordPress research targets, and automation scripts.

 ## Repository Layout

-- `CTF-Agend-Playground/` — self-contained capture-the-flag style exercises (race-condition lab, survey challenge, forensics artifacts, helper scripts, etc.).
+- `CTF-agent-Playground/` — self-contained capture-the-flag style exercises (race-condition lab, survey challenge, forensics artifacts, helper scripts, etc.).
 Use these for fast-paced demos or individual drills.
-- `WP-Agend-Playground/` — WordPress assessment workspace with analyses, PoCs, and formal reports.
+- `WP-agent-Playground/` — WordPress assessment workspace with analyses, PoCs, and formal reports.
 - `MCPs/` — standalone MCP servers.
 Each folder is an installable Python package (managed with `uv`) that exposes a specialized tool:
   - `CheckFlagMCP` verifies submitted flags over HTTP if given session cookie.
   - `IShellMCP` provides incremental shell access for remote explotation.